Aaron Mooy: Reception

 Mooy has received widespread acclaim for his performances throughout his career, earning recognition as one of Australia's greatest-ever midfielders.
-His technical ability, defensive qualities, and unique playing style have garnered praise from players, coaches, and fans alike.
+His technical ability, defensive qualities, and unique playing style garnered praise from players, coaches, and fans alike.

 Huddersfield Town legend Andy Booth, who scored 137 goals for the club, went as far as suggesting that Mooy may be the best player in the club's 109-year history.
 Booth emphasized Mooy's phenomenal achievements and workload, highlighting his exceptional contributions to the team.
 David Wagner, former Huddersfield Town manager, praised Mooy for his technical ability and defensive qualities, highlighting the unusual playing style that made him stand out.
 Pep Guardiola, renowned as one of the top coaches in world football, praised Mooy during his loan spell at Huddersfield Town, describing his performances as "amazing."
 Even outside the world of football, Mooy gained recognition.
 Former adult film star Mia Khalifa, a notable West Ham fan, included Mooy in her top three favourite footballers alongside legends Zinedine Zidane and David Beckham.

 Mooy's accolades extend beyond club recognition.
 He was voted and named in Australia's Team of the Century, solidifying his status as one of the country's greatest-ever midfielders.
 Former Socceroo goalkeeper Mark Bosnich hailed him as the best Australian midfielder playing anywhere in the world during his time at Melbourne City.
 In addition, former Socceroos boss Ange Postecoglou described Mooy as the best and most exciting player in the A-League.

 Mooy's individual achievements are notable as well.
 He won the PFA Men's Footballer of the Year award three times consecutively from 2015 to 2018, becoming the first player to achieve this feat and the first to win the award in three consecutive seasons.
 His consistent performances and contributions to his teams did not go unnoticed.
 Mooy was recognized as the Melbourne City Player of the Year twice consecutively.
 In his debut season for Huddersfield Town, he was named the club's Player of the Year after leading them to their historic promotion to the top flight.
 In addition, he was nominated for 2017 Asian Footballer of the Year.

 Mooy's impact on Huddersfield Town was further evident in the fans' affection for him.
 They dedicated a song to Mooy, adapted from the nursery rhyme "Polly Wolly Dolly," sung to the tune of Boney M's "Hooray!
 Hooray!
 It's a Holi-Holiday."